Director, Human Resources - Centres of Expertise

-An application for personal leave will be submitted to the authorising officer online via the QUT Digital Workplace for approval prior to the leave being taken or, where this is not possible, upon return to work.
+An application for personal leave will be submitted to the authorising officer online for approval in accordance with the Register of Authorities and Delegations prior to the leave being taken or, where this is not possible, upon return to work.

 An application for personal leave must outline the reason for the requested leave and the anticipated length of the absence.

 The supervisor may require reasonable evidence in support of an application for personal leave.

 Applications for paid personal leave for periods in excess of seven days within a 12 month period will be considered by the authorising officer following consultation with the Human Resources Department.

 Subject to approval from the authorising officer, a staff member may take recreation leave, accrued long service leave, unpaid personal leave and accrued sick/carer’s leave for personal purposes.

 Staff members (excluding casual professional and sessional academic staff) are entitled to up to two days non-cumulative compassionate leave on full pay per occasion that gives rise to the entitlement.